bikeshaving/crank/website/guides/08-reusable-logic.md

 const Counter = interval((props) => <div>Seconds: {props.seconds}</div>);
 ```

-The interval function takes a component function and returns a component which passes the number of seconds as a prop, as well as refreshing the component whenever the interval is fired.
+The interval function takes a component function and returns a component which passes the number of seconds as a prop.
+Additionally, it refreshes the returned component whenever the interval is fired.

 **Pros:**
 - Locally scoped.